 Planning for care when I am no longer able to

-Is there anyone else you could ask, who may be able to help now or in the future?
-Consider having a conversation with family or friends – talking to someone may alleviate your worries about the future.
+Where possible, have a conversation with family or friends – talking to someone may help alleviate your worries about the future.

 If the time comes to consider a care home for the person you care for it can be a very difficult decision.